 Max Springer

-I frequently contribute to Scientific American and was selected as a 2024 AAAS Mass Media Fellow.
-I earned my PhD in Applied Mathematics from the University of Maryland, where I was advised by MohammadTaghi Hajiaghayi and supported by an NSF Graduate Research Fellowship.
-My dissertation, "The Price of Fairness in Algorithmic Decision Making," explored theoretical guarantees and trade-offs in equitable algorithm design.
+I obtained my PhD in Applied Mathematics from the University of Maryland, where I was advised by MohammadTaghi Hajiaghayi and my dissertation, titled "The Price of Fairness in Algorithmic Decision Making," was supported by an NSF Graduate Research Fellowship.
 Previously, I held research roles at Google Research, Nokia Bell Labs, Yale School of Medicine, and the National Institutes of Health.
 I completed my undergraduate studies at Cornell University with a B.A. in Mathematics and minors in Cognitive Science and Biological Sciences.

 Selected Publications